Speech and language therapy

 You can discuss up to 4 children (for early years) during a 45-minute session which takes places online.

 We tailor the advice to individually named children.
 We’ll need parental carer consent before you request a session.
 We can do anonymous sessions if the parent/carer does not give consent.
+If a parent or carer would like to attend alongside staff please indicate this on the request form.

-To request a session, complete the schools advice session form .
+To request a school session, complete the schools advice session form .
 Email the form to us using the address below and the title ‘SALT School Advice Session’ in the subject of your email.